hj424/Petalinux-Tutorial/README.md

 # Petalinux-Tutorial
--- Use Petalinux (v.2015.4) to build a customized Linux kernel for Xilinx ZC706 which is compatible with SDSoC
+-- Use Petalinux (v.2015.4) to build a customized Linux system for Xilinx ZC706 which is compatible with SDSoC

 ##### Authors : Baohui Wang (bhwang@tju.edu.cn); Hanchen Jin (hj424@cornell.edu)
 ##### Date    : Jan.
 5, 2017